 Imagining the full tree of user behaviors is also useful for detecting sticky screens.
 If you add a button to get to your settings screen, there has to be a button to leave the screen also.
 This might not just be a back button either, it could mean an extra icon for all of your screens.
 This touches on another of the values to make a mockup, which is that you can make sure your screen is not getting too cluttered.

 Mistake 5: Failing to number pages

-With the help of these tips you can build a killer mockup that will help you to critically evaluate your idea and hone it even further.
+With the help of these tips, you can build a killer mockup that will help you to critically evaluate your app idea and hone it even further.
 Making a tangible, screen-by-screen mockup will also help you understand your own idea more fully.
-It is very useful tool, and a key step to becoming a successful Appreneur.
+It is a very useful tool, and a key step to becoming a successful Appreneur.